-It can be hard to override the things we watched as children as they tend to blame themselves for any troubles parents face.
+It can be hard to override the things we watched as children as when we are little we tend to blame ourselves for any troubles parents face.
 By no means am I an expert on relationships; having had my own setbacks; however I’ve also been blessed to have experienced what a healthy relationship can do for a soul, even a wounded one.
 Many times we are alone and we think we are always going to be alone, because of this we choose to jump into relationships and end up feeling depleted as a result of a lack of chemistry.

 Sense of Humor: You have to have the ability to loosen up around the person you are with.
-That person brings out the best in you, and makes you smile.
-You feel good!
 Laughter is one of the main components of a healthy relationship.

-Chemistry: What is the chemistry between the two of you?.
+Chemistry: What is the chemistry between the two of you?
 So many of us underestimate chemistry.
-We seem to believe that we can learn to be happy with anyone.
-We place all the burden on ourselves or our partners, and not realize that neither one of you is perfect; this however doesn’t mean you are both bad.
-It may just be that you lack chemistry!.
+We seem to believe we can learn to be happy with anyone.
+We place all the burden on ourselves or on our partners forgetting to realize that neither one is perfect.
 A good chemistry goes a long way because relationships are about vibrations.
-I have been in relationships were I felt like something was wrong, I didn’t belong yet I stayed , not knowing that I had to take responsibility.
-I still don’t have it all figure out!.

-As one grows, you understand that it was not all your fault or that of your partner’s; you may have just lacked that deep connection; and no one is to blame for that!.
-The more you grow the more you realize how important chemistry is, and a higher value is place on it, because it is a reflection of the value we have of ourselves.
+As one grows one comes to understand that it was not all your fault or your partner’s fault; you may have just lacked that deep connection; and no one is to blame for that!.
+The more you grow the more you realize how important chemistry is and a higher value is place on it, because it is a reflection of the value we have of ourselves.

 Opening up: Many of us are used to receiving love but afraid to give it; afraid to show affection to the one we claim to love.
-Public displays of affection are absolutely beautiful: to hug, kiss and caress the one you love, is an amazing thing!.
-We fail to recognize that when we do this, you are then backing your words.
+Public displays of affection are absolutely beautiful: To hug, kiss and caress the one you love is an amazing thing!
 Many of us say “I love you” in the same way one would say “good morning”, we take the meaning of the words for granted.
 However no matter how beautiful it is to hear those words, they don’t mean a thing if the actions don’t back it up.
 We can learn to back our words through our acts of affection; let us not forget how we all have a hunger to be touched, caressed just as much as we yearn to hear the words.

 Communication: How do you communicate?.
 We are the sum of all our life experiences and we need to learn to express ourselves freely without a filter.
-The secret lies in letting go 100%, that is what makes a world of difference.
 Some of us do not know how to communicate properly and that is all right, communication is the one thing that a good therapist can help with.
 We also need to look at whether or not the communication is at an even field.
 Do you both have something to talk about?.
 Do you share similar interests?.
 We all have different likes, however if there is no common ground it can be a recipe for disaster.
-Finding a common ground, builds intimacy in a relationship; ultimately that is what the goal is INTIMACY.
+Finding a common ground builds intimacy in a relationship; ultimately that is what the goal is INTIMACY.

-Lying: That is a big one!.
+Lying: That is a big one!
 The reality is “you will always get caught”.
 It is inevitable to try to hide the truth.
 The basis of a good relationship is built in transparency.
 A healthy relationship is one which has transparency at its core.
-No matter how hard the truth, value the one you love enough to not steal the power of choice from them.
-A controlling relationship is one built on secretiveness.
+No matter how hard the truth, value the one you love enough to not steal his or her power of choice.
 If you are lying, being dishonest, your relationship will not go anywhere because relationships are about expanding not contracting.

-Rude: Many times we forget that how we talk to the person we claim to love is very powerful.
+Rude: Many times we forget how we talk to the person we claim to love is very powerful.
 I heard once someone say “is never what you say, is the energy behind what you are saying that matters”.
-The tone of your voice.

 Is what you are saying coming from your heart or from your mind?.
 What matters is how much heart and soul you have.
 Is not about how much money you have because is not about how much can you buy, rather is about how much of “you” can you invest.